Books And Resources On Cottage Water Systems

 4. Can I do some of the work myself?

 NBMCA: As mentioned above, the property owner or a licensed installer may complete installation of a sewage disposal system.

 UFRCA: The UFRCA is aware of one association member on the Upper French River who worked with the NBMCA, and installed their septic system themselves at their cottage.
 The cottager contracted the delivery of the raw materials (sand, gravel, tank etc.) and did all the manual labour.
 The NBMCA was part of the entire process and approved it in stages along the way.

 5. Do you allow holding tanks, and if not, why not?
-(Leonard Dokis currently pumps out many septic tanks on the French River.)
+(Dokis currently pumps out many septic tanks on the French River.)